ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

    1. Select **Virtual Machine Port Group** for a standard switch and click **Next**.
    2. For **New Standard Switch**, set the MTU to 9000 and click **Next**.
    3. Click the green **Add** icon ![Add icon](../../icons/add.svg "Add") to add an adapter.
 Click **OK**, then **Next** to accept `vmnic2`.
    4. For **Connection Settings**, keep the **VM Network** and **VLAN ID None** defaults.
-Click **Next**, then **Finish**. *Standard Switch: vSwitch0* is displayed in the list of switches.
+Click **Next**, then **Finish**.
+In the list of switches, `Standard Switch: vSwitch0` is displayed.
-5. Make a note of the Network Setting for the vCenter Server Appliance VM.
-You must update the new vCenter appliance to match.
+5. Make a note of the **Network Setting** for the vCenter Server Appliance VM.
+You must update the new vCenter Server appliance to match.
-   * From the vCenter Server user interface, click the VM for the vCenter appliance.
+   * From the vSphere Web Client, click the VM for the vCenter Server appliance.
 Note the name, ending with `vc`.
    * From the middle pane, click the **Networks** tab.
 Note the name of the distributed port group, ending with `-dpg-mgmt`.

-### Procedure to upgrade vCenter Server
+## Procedure to upgrade vCenter Server
 {: #vs_vsphere_80_upgrade-procedure-vcenter}

-Follow the VMware instructions for upgrading vCenter.
+Follow the Broadcom instructions for upgrading vCenter Server.
 For more information, see [Upgrade a vCenter Server Appliance 6.5 or 6.7 with an embedded Platform Services Controller by using the GUI](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vcenter-server-upgrade-7-0/upgrading-and-updating-the-vcenter-server-appliance/gui-upgrade-of-the-vcsa-and-psc-appliance/upgrade-the-vmware-vcenter-server-appliance-with-embedded-sso.html){: external}.

-Ensure to complete the following requirements during the upgrade:
+Complete the following requirements during the upgrade:

-* Mount the VMware-VCSA ISO, go to the `visa-ui-installer\win32` directory, and run the installer.
+* To mount the VMware-VCSA ISO, go to the `visa-ui-installer\win32` directory and run the installer.
-* In the vCenter Server installer dialog, select the **Upgrade** flow and complete the steps in the installer.
+* In the vCenter Server installer, select the **Upgrade** flow and complete the steps in the installer.
-* You must use the IP and credentials (administrator and root) for the current vCenter Server appliance.
-Use the IP and root password for the ESXi host of the current vCenter Server Appliance and the host where you want to deploy the new 8.0 or later vCenter Server Appliance.
+* You must use the IP address and credentials (`administrator` and `root`) for the current vCenter Server appliance.
+Use the IP address and the `root` password for the VMware ESXi host of the current vCenter Server Appliance and the host where you want to deploy the new vCenter Server Appliance version 8.0 or later.
 You must use a new temporary IP address, gateway, and subnet mask for the new vCenter Server Appliance during installation.
 * Complete Stage 2 when prompted.
-Ensure to note any warnings and take the appropriate actions.
+Note any warnings and take the appropriate actions.

-### Updating vCenter Server licenses
+## Updating vCenter Server licenses
 {: #vs_vsphere_80_upgrade-license-update}

-After you upgrade the vCenter Server to vSphere 8, update the licenses on vCenter Server.
-If you have a vSAN cluster, you must also update the vSAN license.
+After you upgrade the vSphere software to version 8, update the licenses on vCenter Server.
+If you have a VMware vSAN cluster, you must also update the vSAN license.
 To access the new licenses, see [Retrieving VCF license keys](/docs/vmwaresolutions?topic=vmwaresolutions-licenses_vcf-licenses).

-#### Procedure to update the vCenter Server license
+### Procedure to update the vCenter Server license
 {: #vs_vsphere_80_upgrade-license-update-vcs}

-Complete the following steps from the vCenter Server user interface.
+Complete the following steps from the vSphere Web Client:

-1. Select **Administration menu > Licensing > Licenses**.
+1. Click **Administration menu > Licensing > Licenses**.
 2. From the **Licenses** page, click **+ Add New Licenses**.
 3. Enter the new vCenter Server license key in the **New Licenses** field.
 Then, enter a name for the license and click **OK**.
-4. From the **Assets** page, select the vCenter instance under **VCENTER SERVER SYSTEMS** and click **Assign License**.
+4. From the **Assets** page, select the vCenter Server instance under **VCENTER SERVER SYSTEMS** and click **Assign License**.
 Then, select the new license and click **OK**.
 5. From the **Licenses** page, find the license with the product name **VMware vCenter Server 6 Standard** and click **Remove Licenses**.

-#### Procedure to update the vSAN cluster license
+### Procedure to update the vSAN cluster license
 {: #vs_vsphere_80_upgrade-license-update-vsan}

+Complete the following steps from the vSphere Web Client:
 1. From the **Licenses** page, click **+ Add New Licenses**.
 2. Enter the new vSAN license keys in the **New Licenses** field.
 If you have multiple vSAN license keys, enter all the licenses in the **New Licenses** field, specify a name for each license, and then click **OK**.
 3. Complete the following steps from the **Assets** page.